-BarcelonaThe afternoon of downpours ended with two missing people—who could be a woman and a child—dozens of flooded streets, inundated lowlands, rivers in flood, and the train service halted for more than three hours throughout Catalonia, forcing around 150 commuters to spend the night at Sants station.
-In the afternoon, they swept Catalonia from the south and northeast.
-Up to 18 firefighters on land, as well as underwater, worked throughout the day on Saturday to locate two people in Cubelles.
-The alert did not come through 112; rather, a person alerted the fire brigade on site directly.
-They saw how the flood swept away a woman and a child, but the police have not received any reports of missing persons.
-(58), the majority due to flooding in garages and low-rise buildings; followed by the northern metropolitan area (14), due to minor flooding and fallen trees; the other due to fallen trees; and those of Tarragona (2), Penedès (10) and Vilanova i la Geltrú (7).
-Furthermore, the emergency telephone number 112 has received 1,727 calls up to seven in the morning.
+BarcelonaThe afternoon of downpours closed yesterday with two people missing—who could be a woman and a child—dozens of flooded streets, inundated lowlands, overflowing rivers, and train service halted for more than three hours throughout Catalonia, forcing some 150 commuters to spend the night at Sants station.
+These are the direct consequences of the storms that swept across Catalonia this Saturday afternoon from the south and northeast.
+Up to 18 firefighters on land, as well as underwater, worked throughout Saturday to locate two people in Cubelles.
+The work stopped well into the night and resumed early Sunday morning.

-This would be, so far, the most serious consequence of the storm that hit Catalonia this afternoon.
-The heaviest part of the rain began at midday in the Terres de l'Ebre and Ponent regions, and as the hours passed it spread across the country, first reaching Camp de Tarragona and Central Catalonia, and then the Barcelona area and northeastern regions.
+Both missing people are, so far, the most serious consequence of the storm that hit Catalonia yesterday afternoon.
+The heaviest rainfall began at midday in the Terres de l'Ebre and Ponent regions, and as the hours passed, it spread across the country, first reaching Camp de Tarragona and Central Catalonia, and then the Barcelona area and northeastern regions.

 Cargando